Importance of Giving Good Probate Notice

 Why is Giving Good Probate Notice So Important?

-Well when you open probate, you had to use last known address for each person.
+Well when you open probate, you had to use the last known address for each person.

-Now, the court is going to require that you will file a notice and that everybody who’s supposed to have gotten the notice, has in fact received it.
+Now, the court will require that you file a notice and that everybody who’s supposed to have gotten the notice has received it.
 And here’s the reason.

 So for example:

-If you need to do a probate or have questions about completing a probate, do not hesitate to contact our office today or via phone at 888-443-6590.
+If you need to do probate or have questions about completing probate, do not hesitate to contact our office today or via phone at 888-443-6590.